JRay014/SEI-Project-2-The-Cases-Diary/README.md

 -Method Override: NPM package for HTTP verbs.
 -Moment: NPM Package for dates framework.
 #### Futrure Inclusions
 -Express Sessions
 -Cookie Parser
 -Passport
 -PG Promise
 -Search

 ### Unsolved Problems and Notes

+- The seach function is not working yet.
+- Users still need to be added in to the app function.
+- The app still needs to be styled.
+- The date framework needs to be fine tuned.
+- I'd like to finish the alternative version of this app that uses an SQL database.